wp-plugins/posts-per-cat/readme.txt

 * you can choose two columns per row, or only one (full width)
 * configurable number of post titles to display per category
 * include or exclude child categories
-* ordering boxes by category ID or title
+* ordering boxes by category ID, title or custom
 * toggle displaying excerpt for first post in list per category
 * toggle displaying sticky posts
 * toggle usage of custom list CSS StyleSheet